Im-Mr-Chris/insta-dapp/README.md

 Install any website as an app for a quick access 🖥️

-Surfable.app is a website to be able to install any website as an application.
+InstaDapp.app is a website to be able to install any website as an application.
 It is built with `Express.js` and uses `google-play-scraper` package to search in Google Play Store and to get the metadata.

 ### 👉 [Get started](https://surfable.app)